ChrisEssery/group-project/Portfolio/System_Implementation.md

 ### Start page

-The first page is the start page.
+The first page of our application is the start page.
 This is shown below.

 <div align="center">